OpenVPN/openvpn/doc/man-sections/proxy-options.rst

---show-proxy-settings
-  Show sensed HTTP or SOCKS proxy settings.
-Currently, only Windows clients support this option.

 --http-proxy args
   Connect to remote host through an HTTP proxy.
 This requires at least an address ``server`` and ``port`` argument.
 If HTTP Proxy-Authenticate